hasura/ndc-spec/rfcs/0028-request-level-arguments.md

 }
 ```

 `ArgumentInfo` is the same type used for other argument definitions \- it includes a type and optional description.
-As with other arguments, a nullable argument should always be passed with `null` rather than omitted, we prefer to make the user be explicit to ensure a misconfigured plugin (that doesn’t add an argument) doesn’t accidentally change the DB a user accesses.
+If a nullable argument is not supplied, we shall assume a `null` value has been passed for that argument.

 The following fields are added to the `QueryRequest`, `MutationRequest` and `RelationalQuery` types: